skellis46/slipbox/improvisation and the threshold of the self.md

 First-hand experiential and subjective knowledge is fundamental to practice research and also in complex phenomena like movement improvisation or body-awareness practices.
 Such first-hand accounts provide access to details of corporeal and embodied experiences unavailable to external observers.
 Furthermore, critical reflection and shared articulation is made possible by retrospective discussion and analysis.

 Yet the retrospective conversations that comprise a key part of the reflective methods of this research carry at least four risks.
-First, retrospective discursive data – particularly in the time between the practice and the conversations with Rosemary Lee – means the recall and descriptions may be shaped by emerging interpretations.
-Second, given the research set out to understand the 'losing' of one's self during improvisation these pre-existing concepts shape how ambiguous data are perceived.
+First, retrospective discursive data – particularly in the time between the practice and the conversations with Rosemary Lee – mean the recall and descriptions may be shaped by emerging interpretations.
+Second, given the research set out to understand the 'losing' of one's self during improvisation these pre-existing concepts likely infect how data are perceived.
 This is known as theory-laden interpretation [@hanson-1965-patterns] in which the researcher’s existing concepts shape how ambiguous data are recognised, described and understood.
-In this case, the lens of non-dual awareness may have influenced how and the extent to which retrospective accounts were interpreted, making them appear to confirm that framework.
+In this case, the lens of non-dual awareness may have influenced how, and the extent, to which retrospective accounts were interpreted, making them appear to confirm that framework.
 Third, alternative interpretations may have been overlooked or suppressed.
 Fourth, participant-researcher involvement limits analytical distance.

 A further risk concerns not only the retrospective character of the conversations but their initial framing.
 From the immediate post-practice discussions with Katye to the later conversations with Rosemary Lee, non-duality was already present as a possible way of understanding the experiences.
 This framing may have conceptually primed the conversations, tuning us to notice particular features and reach for non-dual language while making other descriptions or interpretations less available.
 The accounts were therefore not simply later interpreted through a non-dual lens but were partly produced through it.

 ### It is not not nondual awareness

-None of these concerns or risks indicate that the experiences during which the organiser of the dancing _disappeared_ were not _not_ nondual awareness.
+None of these concerns or risks indicate that the experiences _being danced_ were not _not_ nondual awareness.
 Rather, the body of evidence both experientially and in the retrospective conversations indicates that nondual awareness is one of many ways to account for or make sense of the experiences.
 This is a form of evidential underdetermination which occurs when the available evidence is compatible with more than one plausible explanation or interpretation, meaning that the evidence alone cannot determine which should be accepted [@stanford-2023-underdetermination].

 Nevertheless, the experience of a transition in the improvising in which something changes remains important.
-What I have called _deep sensory dancing_ is phenomenologically different from dancing when the organiser has disappeared.
-There must be some kind of threshold which separates experiences of movement improvisation that are different in kind – a path or transition between them, even if that transition is momentary or more akin to a jump cut.
+What I have called _deep sensory dancing_ is phenomenologically different from _being danced_.
+There must be some kind of threshold which separates experiences of movement improvisation that are different in kind – a transition between them, even if that transition is momentary or more akin to a jump cut.
 As the dance oscillates between these two experiences of dancing, the difference is marked by, at the very least, a diminished sense of an _I_ responsible for that dancing.
-Such a difference is what I described at the beginning of this chapter as the difference between dancing and being danced.
+Such a difference is what I described at the beginning of this chapter as the qualitative and felt difference between dancing and being danced.

-Before I attempt to account for other possible explanations of the experiences during the dancing, what follows is a brief account of various phenomena present while Katye and I danced for each other.
+Before I attempt to account for other possible explanations of the experiences during the dancing, what follows is an account of various phenomena present while Katye and I danced for each other.
+It is broken down into XX deep sensory dancing, the threshold, and being danced, and each item/component includes an illustrative extract from the retrospecitive conversations.
+Each list is not exhaustive but rather most evidence.

+#### Deep sensory dancing

+- Heightened corporeal sensitivity

+> It feels as if I’m deeply […] tuned to sensations throughout my body [...]
+Hands tingling, lower back [...]
+I’m deeply tuned into those changes in awareness.
+(Ellis, 4 May 2026, 11:46–13:02)

+- Widened, simultaneous attention

+> You could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they’re overlapping [...] as if I’m aware of it all at the same time.
+(Ellis, 4 May 2026, 12:07–12:28)

-- reduced sense of agency
+- Reduced but retained agency

+> There’s a lot of kind of sensory information that’s just coming to me and I can just kind of [...] almost like I’m picking and choosing, but very subtly.
+(Ellis, 4 May 2026, 07:41)

+- A retained but less directive experiencer

+> I recognise it to be me doing this thing.
+But I’m not invested in what it is that is happening [...] it’s me, and yet there’s a kind of distance or detachment.
+(Ellis, 4 May 2026, 23:53–25:27)

+- Movement–sensation feedback

+> Sensing movement precipitates more movement, which precipitates more sensory information [...] that kind of little feeding back becomes part of the entry into [...] depth.
+(Ellis, 4 May 2026, 18:33–19:39)

+- Reduced cognitive interference

+> I don’t get [...] hooked on them.
+I can enter in them and stay with them, but I don’t feel like [...]
+I get lost in them.
+They become part [...] of the kind of flow of awareness.
+(Ellis, 4 May 2026, 23:53–25:19)

+- Effortless continuation

+> That kind of fullness of that sensory information is bottomless [...] and it requires very little effort [...] they talk about sort of effortless effort.
+(Ellis, 4 May 2026, 08:00)

+#### Being danced

-- less or ceased cognitive chatter
+- Disappearance of the organiser or doer

+> It’s as if I stop [...] being the organiser and the doer, the person who’s doing all that sensing [...] as if I disappear completely.
+(Ellis, 4 May 2026, 02:39–02:54)

+- Retrospective recognition that the ‘I’ was absent

+> Suddenly I become aware that I [...] wasn’t there.
+(Ellis, 19 May 2026, 13:25)

+- Loss of explicit agency

+> My sense of time [...] my sense of doing anything, my sense of, dare I say it [...] my sense of me have all [...] fallen away.
+(Ellis, 9 February 2024 am, 13:40)

+- Cessation of differentiation and labelling

+> It feels like whatever that experience is, it’s fully conscious [...] but it’s not the same as me, Simon, being conscious in the deep [...] thing, because the same sense of being able to label disappears.
+(Ellis, 4 May 2026, 34:11–34:48)

+- Dissolution of bodily boundaries

+> I don’t think I’m aware of a body encased by skin.
+So, all body means that the skin dissolves [...]
+There is just one thing.
+(Ellis, 19 May 2026, 05:07–05:27)

+Key qualifications to make explicit about the lists:

+- All the phenomena are retrospectively described.
+None constitutes a direct record of experience while it was occurring.

+- The temporal distance varies.
+The KC–SE conversations took place shortly after each dance in 2024, whereas the two micro-phenomenological interviews occurred more than two years later and were shaped by the conceptual framework that had since developed.

+- The two conditions are not equally accessible.
+Deep sensory dancing is richly described as it occurs in memory.
+‘Being danced’ is principally inferred from its onset, its aftermath and the retrospective recognition that the organiser had been absent.

+- The quotations are illustrative extracts, not independent proof that the proposed phenomena occurred exactly as named.

+- The names of the phenomena are analytical constructions.
+The dancers did not necessarily use these categories themselves or consistently distinguish them during the conversations.

+- The lists should not imply a fixed sequence.
+Deep sensory dancing and being danced appear to oscillate, with movement back and forth across the threshold.

+- The phenomena overlap.
+For example, reduced agency begins within deep sensory dancing and becomes significant at the threshold, so it cannot be assigned exclusively to one condition.

+- The evidence for ‘being danced’ comes predominantly from Simon’s accounts.
+Katye’s description is more cautious: she is uncertain whether she disappears or merely becomes ‘very quiet’.

+- Reports of the organiser disappearing are stronger than accounts of what awareness was like during its absence.
+Claims about timelessness, undifferentiated awareness or dissolved bodily boundaries are more reconstructive and uncertain.

+- The lists describe reported features of the dancing.
+They do not by themselves establish an explanation such as non-dual awareness, flow, absorption or skilled automaticity.

+These phenomena are analytical groupings drawn from retrospective conversations rather than direct observations of experience.
+The accounts of deep sensory dancing are comparatively detailed and internally accessible, whereas ‘being danced’ is understood mainly through its onset, aftermath and the retrospective recognition that the organiser had disappeared.
+The categories overlap, appear to oscillate and should not be read as establishing any particular explanation of the experience.

+---

 - where do epistemic limits go in this new format? and the bias towards movement?